alaa-almaliki/seed/README.md

 After building the **seed** container, you can do the following:

-- Run `bin/seed profiles create www.example.com`
+- Run `bin/seed profiles create --name www.example.com`
 - This will create `code/var/profiles/www.example.com/env.php` file
 - Configure `env.php` file as you wish
     - Section `mysql` is the MySQL database credentials and options you wish to create inside the **seed** container